xXToffeeXx/CS1830-Games/README.md

 FrameRate contains a SimpleGUI lib program to calculate and display ongoing FPS during the game, useful for testing.

 VectorHandler just contains the default Vector class.

+Sprite is a class to (hopefully) handle sprites and spritesheets.
+Still a WIP.